 We will now look at blockchain from a different perspective.
 This perspective considers the use of blockchain technology as a settlement network for financial transactions and the rules and conventions that make a blockchain work.

-“[The] Bitcoin protocol and network today [a] value transfer network.
+“[The] Bitcoin protocol and network today is [a] value transfer network.
 Beyond that, it is a core, backbone security service securing contracts, physical and digital property, equities, bonds, robot AI and an enormous wave of applications which have not yet been conceived.” - Jeff Garzik, Bitcoin Core Developer

 The protocol is a set of rules that governs the validity of transactions and the overall workings of the blockchain.
 Techopedia’s definition of a network protocol goes as follows: